 Earlier this week, I wrote about the importance of starting.
 I believe that the ability to consistently start new behaviors is one of the most critical steps for achieving long term success.

 But, as you have probably noticed already, starting a new habit isn’t easy and breaking your bad ones can be even more difficult.

 In many cases, there’s a simple reason for this…

-The environment that you live in makes it easier to practice bad habits (which is why you’re doing them now) and more difficult to practice good ones (which is why it’s hard to stick to your new behaviors, even if you really want to make a change).
+The environment that you live in makes it easier to practice unhealthy habits (which is why you’re doing them now) and more difficult to practice healthy habits (which is why it’s hard to stick to your new behaviors, even if you really want to make a change).

 Another way of saying this is that your environment (where you live, where you work, and where you socialize) is designed in a particular way that may not be optimal for your goals.

 It doesn’t have to be that way though.
 Here’s what you can do about it…

 The Visibility Method